TrevorSLong/Windows-Tools/Components/README.md

    * This is two functions that together can change or add registry entries.
    * It first checks to make sure the value exists, then it either adds or modifies the value.
    * It then checks to make sure that the value was successfully changed and outputs the results.

+### Test-Regpath
+   * This function allows a user to check whether a path in the registry exists
+   * Optionally, the user can check whether a path exists at a per level basis